foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/bosmer-mage.md

 > Full religion information can be found on the [Pilgrim](https://www.nexusmods.com/skyrimspecialedition/mods/54099) description page.

 The Bosmer are Y'ffre's people but you've long since turned your back on him and his Pact.
 It was the call of **Herma-Mora** that put you on your current quest for forbidden knowledge, and the promises of **Clavicus Vile** that keep you walking it.
-As your mind opened to new possibilities, you heard of the Natural Order and **Peryite**.
+As your mind opened to new possibilities, you even found appreciation for the ambition of **Mehrunes Dagon**.
 All three promise rewards but you're not fool enough to worship any of them to the degree they ask of you.

 <details>